 By its end, they will be confident in designing educational projects using video and photo technologies for their students.

 The course will help the participants to:

-- Search for audiovisual contents on platforms for education;
+- Search for audiovisual content on platforms for education;

 - Apply basic techniques for shooting videos;